 The Analogue interface can be configured to output voltage or current (current option is not available on all ISA500 sensors).
 It is isolated from the supply and has in-line fused protection.
-A prolonged transient voltage on this line will blow the surface mount fuses which will require replacement
+A prolonged transient voltage on this line will blow the surface mount fuses which will require replacement by Impact Subsea or an approved distributor.

-The TTL input can be used to trigger a ping, update the analogue output and transmit the user selected serial string.
-These events can happen when the trigger is connected to digital OV or disconnected, the software allows the user to choose.

-The trigger input has been designed to work with volt free contact relays, buttons and also a switching voltage from 0V to at least 3.3V or to a maximum of 10V (to support legacy TTL 0V-5V).
+The TTL input can be used to ISA500 & ISA200 PSU trigger a ping, update the 1 0V analogue output and transmit the Isolator 2 user selected serial string.
+These +V Analogue out 3 events can happen when the trigger is connected to digital OV 4 Analogue 0V or disconnected, the software 5 Digital 0V allows the user to choose.
+TTL trigger 6 Isolated 0V The trigger input has been 7 designed to work with volt free 8 contact relays, buttons and also a least 3.3V or to a maximum of 10V (to support legacy TTL 0V-5V).

-Internally the trigger input is pulled up to 3.3V with reference to pin 5 (digital OV) and just requires grounding to pin 5 to trigger.
+Internally the trigger input is pulled up to 3.3V with reference to pin 5 (digital 0V) and just requires grounding to pin 5 to trigger.

-Note pin 5 (digital 0V) is isolated from pin 1 (0V power).
+Note pin 5 (digital OV) is isolated from pin 1 (OV power).